johner-institut/ai-guideline/Guideline-AI-Medical-Devices_EN.md

 |C2a8|The manufacturer has specified the availability of the medical device.|This is an aspect of robustness and must be specified pursuant to ISO 25010 and IEC 62304 chapter 5.2.| ISO 25010, IEC 62304, 5.2., ISO 14971, 4.3., ISO 13485, 7.3.3. | 6.2.1.9. |
 |C2a9 |The manufacturer has specified the requirements related to audit logs. |AI Act speaks of "record keeping".|2024/1689/EU article 12||

-[^C.2.a.1]: Examples:  **Example 1**: The stakeholder requirement states that 95% of radiologists must be able to detect a cancer with the product.
+[^C.2.a.1]: Examples:  **Example 1**: The stakeholder requirement (user requirement) states that 95% of radiologists must be able to detect a cancer with the product.
 The requirement of the algorithm states that it must display a sensitivity of 97%. **Example 2**: The stakeholder requirements state that arterial calcification must be able to be detected at a sensitivity of 92%.
 The requirements of the algorithm state that it must be able to exactly predict the strength of the plaques in the blood to 0.2 mm.

 [^C.2.a.2]:  Examples: incomplete data sets, lack of data sets, wrong data format, excessive data quantities, data outside of specified value ranges, wrong temporal sequence of data.